tw-in-js/twind/docs/contributing.md

 # Contributing

-Here is an outline of some todos, packages, plugins and ideas that we would like to explore or implement given enough time and resources.
-If you would like to help us at all then please create an issue around any of the following points so that we can discuss the idea further.
+If you have made it this far then thanks for checkin gout Twind.
+We hoped you have enjoyed learning about Tailwind-in-JS and would love to hear what you think!

+Please show your appreciation by sharing the project on twitter or by starring it on GitHub.

+If you have any implementation specific feedback or ideas then please [create an issue](https://github.com/tw-in-js/twind) for discussion.

 ## Local development

+If you would like to try your hand at fixing a bug or adding a new feature then first clone the repository and cd into the project directory.

 > Ensure you run at least Node v12.

-To develop the project locally, first clone the repository and cd into the project directory.

-Run `yarn install`.
+Then run `yarn install` followed by any of the following commands:

 - `yarn start`: Start example
 - `yarn build`: Build the package